Haufe-Lexware/wicked.auth-passport/README.md

       "_ADFS_Reader": ["read"],
       "_ADFS_Writer": ["read", "write"],
       "_ADFS_Admin": ["read", "write", "admin"]
-      // These are just examples
+      // These are just examples, but the mapping must look like this
-    }
+      // "<group name>": ["array", "of", "scope", "names"]
+      // auth-passport will convert all group names to lower case for comparison }
   }
 ```